 The world of work is constantly changing, and employee needs are no different.
 As the world adapts, what employees want from their working experience does too—so we need the policies, processes and culture to match.

-There’s no single right answer—that will differ from organisation to organisation—but there are four key trends that have prevailed in recent years and have only become more important following the small matter of a pandemic…
+There’s no single right answer—that will differ from organisation to organisation—but there are five key trends that have prevailed in recent years and have only become more important following the small matter of a pandemic…

 1. Flexibility out-flexes the cash